Learn Top Five

 Free Methods

-Take off your shoes when you get home to prevent bringing in outdoor sVOCs (pesticides, soot), decreasing your overall indoor load.
+• Take off your shoes when you get home to prevent bringing in outdoor sVOCs (pesticides, soot), decreasing your overall indoor load.
+Non-toxic boot trays that won’t off-gas are listed here.

-Vacuum and/or mop floors weekly: I recommend using an allergy-sealed HEPA vacuum and/or steam mop depending on what surface your floors have (carpet, hardwoods, etcetera).
+• Vacuum and/or mop floors weekly: I recommend using an allergy-sealed HEPA vacuum and/or mop depending on what surface your floors have (FYI, these two pages are paywalled as part of Look Inside— just click to join, if you’d like).

-Wash your sheets weekly on the hottest setting available.
+• Wash your sheets weekly on the hottest setting they can tolerate.

 Easy Methods

-Use an air purifier to capture dust— they don’t get 100%, but do reduce the overall dust load you have to deal with weekly.
+• Use an air purifier to capture dust— they don’t get 100%, but do reduce the overall dust load you have to deal with weekly.
+You can read more about that in my blog here.

 Bonus Methods

-A molded latex pillow feels the most like memory foam, especially one made with soft Talalay latex.
+• A molded latex pillow feels the most like memory foam, especially one made with soft Talalay latex.
+This is what I use and love it so much.

-Finally, an OEKO TEX certified polyester pillow will be your least expensive option.
-Polyester is more safer than foam (fewer ingredients and additives that fall out over time) and an OEKO TEX one ensures it is safer for people to use.
+• Finally, an OEKO TEX certified polyester pillow will be your least expensive option.
+Polyester is safer than foam (fewer ingredients and additives that fall out over time) and an OEKO TEX one ensures it is free of the most harmful chemicals.

 Your body’s 24-hour cycle, also called its Circadian Rhythm, is a delicate and orchestrated set of signals that tells your body what to do at the right times.
 It’s synced with the sun and moon, and light is the biggest way these signals are released— for example, low light in the evenings tells your body to start releasing melatonin so you get sleepy.
 Bright light wakes you up.